 Get the best car rental rates by booking ahead!
 Discover Cars compares prices across all major car rental companies, so you are guaranteed to get the best deal.

 The Panorama Route and Blyde River Canyon is best done on a self-driving adventure as it gives you the flexibility to stop wherever you want and take your time as you travel along the road.
-The main road is tarred and well sign-posted making it easy for self-driving.
+The main road is tarred and well sign-posted, making it easy to go along scenic self-drive routes.
 Just make sure you remember to drive on the left!

-Read More: Everything You Need to Know About Driving and Renting a Car in South Africa
+READ NEXT: Everything You Need To Know About Driving And Renting A Car In South Africa

 There are plenty of tour options though if you don’t have the time or prefer not to drive yourself.
 There are Panorama Route day tours that you can organize depending on your budget and available time.